Basic Components

 *

-The sd_question() function can be used to create a variety of question types, like text input, select drop down choices, and more by changing the type argument (see the Questions Types page).
+The sd_question() function can be used to create a variety of question types, like text input, select drop down choices, and more by changing the type argument (see the Question Types page for more on the types of questions supported)

 The function has many other arguments for customizing the look and feel of the question, such as the height and width (see the Question Formatting page).

-By default all questions are optional, but you can make questions required in the server options (see the Server Options page for details).
+By default all questions are optional, but you can make questions required in the survey settings (see the Survey Settings page for details).

 Ending the survey